khulnasoft-labs/mitigate-drivers/README.md

 - Easy-to-navigate categories and indices for quick access to relevant information
 - Seamless integration with Sigma for proactive defense using hash prevention

-## How mitigate-drivers Can Help Your Organization
+## How MitiDrivers Can Help Your Organization

 - Enhance visibility into vulnerable drivers within your infrastructure, fostering a stronger security posture
 - Stay ahead of the curve by being informed about the latest driver-related threats and vulnerabilities